 It's what l call the 2 in 1 food, comfort food at its best, risotto, which gets shaped into balls and coated into golden crispy breadcrumbs.
-You can either enjoy it as a butternut squash risotto or take it to the very next level, rice balls.
+You can either enjoy it as a butternut squash risotto or take it to the very next level as deep-fried risotto balls.

 Creamy risotto is a dish many people love.
 It's fairly simple to make, unlike the popular belief that it's such a hassle making it.
 Yes and no, l would say.
 Indeed, the risotto is meant to have a certain creamy texture, which can be achieved by using the right cooking technique, but it's nothing even a beginner can't do.